Authors of new craft book ‘Everything Oz’ show us how to make a ‘World Famous Field-O-Poppies’ read more

 To create the stamens, fold where marked on pattern and glue one to the other in the middle, make sure the stamens stalks alternate.
 Glue this to the middle of the poppy and gently curl the ends using a closed pair of scissors or your fingers.

 Glue the stamen into the centre of the poppy.
-Then fold each petal out and curl at the top.
+Fold each petal out and curl at the top.

 Spray paint your bamboo cane green and allow to dry.
 Score the leaves down the middle and with hot-glue gun fix them to the cane.

 Attach the poppy head to the stem using strips of gaffer tape.
 Cut four strips of gaffer tape.
-Cut four strips and stick first three along the underside of the flower down onto the bamboo cane, then the final one wrap around the others to secure.
+Cut four strips and stick first three along the underside of the flower down onto the bamboo cane.
+Wrap the final one around the others to secure.
 Try to do this as neatly as possible.

-For a magical finish, sprinkle with red glitter sleepy dust…
+For a magical finish, sprinkle the paper poppies with red glitter sleepy dust…

 Love poppies like we do?
 Here are Christine and Hannah’s Laura Ashley poppy picks…